ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-sendmail-sendgrid.md

 `define('ESMTP_MAILER_ARGS', 'TCP $h 587')dnl`

 ### Regenerate sendmail.cf
 The sendmail.mc file is a collection of macros that can be expanded into the real (and more complex) sendmail.cf config file.
-To make your changes accessible to Sendmail, regenerate sendmail.cf using the m4 command:
+To make your changes accessible to Sendmail, regenerate sendmail.cf by using the m4 command:
 `m4 /etc/mail/sendmail.mc > /etc/mail/sendmail.cf`

 ## Restart the Sendmail